SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 ### API changes

+#### **7.31**

+Methods `org.sonar.plugins.java.api.IssuableSubscriptionVisitor#scanFile()` and `org.sonar.plugins.java.api.IssuableSubscriptionVisitor#scanTree()` are now deprecated and can not be overriden anymore.
+This change **break compile time compatibility** with any custom rules implementing any of these methods and will require update of custom rules plugin.
+Note that if the overrides were used as an attempt to clean rule state, it was never called and most probably the source of a memory leak.
+While we strongly adivse against having statefull rules, if the state of a class need to be cleaned, use methods `org.sonar.plugins.java.api.IssuableSubscriptionVisitor#setContext()` (called prior to the exploration of a file) or `org.sonar.plugins.java.api.IssuableSubscriptionVisitor#leaveFile()` (after ending the exploration of a file).

 #### **7.29**

 All the API changes are related to ECJ utility methods that were commonly used in the analyzer and could benefit the implementation of